What Is Screen Printing on Wine Bottles?

 Why is screen printing used so widely in wine today?
 The answer lies in consumer perception and market differentiation.

-Wine drinkers increasingly equate screen-printed bottles with craftsmanship and quality.
+Wine drinkers increasingly equate screen-printing on wine bottles with craftsmanship and quality.
 In a world flooded with adhesive labels, a screen-printed design immediately signals something special.
-It also eliminates concerns like bubbles, tears, or wrinkling—issues that undermine shelf appeal.
+It also eliminates concerns like bubbles, tears, or wrinkling, issues that undermine shelf appeal.

 Compared to traditional labeling: